Skill Demand Index

 Which roles need Market Research and Analysis most:

-Marketing positions drive 100% of demand.
-Skills commonly paired with Market Research and Analysis include Competitive Intelligence Research and Analysis.
+Other positions drive 50% of demand.
+Marketing also frequently list Market Research and Analysis as a requirement.
+Skills commonly paired with Market Research and Analysis include Communication and Interpersonal Abilities and Strategic Thinking.

 Depth Level Distribution